Haliwa-Saponi Indian Tribe: Controversy

-Testing irregularities in the 2010-11 academic year at Haliwa-Saponi Tribal School resulted in 9 student's biology test scores being invalidated and Haliwa-Saponi Tribal School Principal Chenoa Davis resigning.
+Testing irregularities in the 2010-11 academic year at Haliwa-Saponi Tribal School resulted in 9 students' biology test scores being invalidated and Haliwa-Saponi Tribal School Principal Chenoa Davis resigning.
 Community members expressed concerns related to the investigation during a meeting of the school board.
 Ronald Richardson, tribal chief of the Haliwa-Saponi, said that the tribe should work out its own problems without newspaper publicity.
 School board Chairman Gideon Lee declined to identify the teacher in question who downloaded state biology test information, but said that action has been taken against those determined to be involved.

 When Professor Robert K. Thomas visited with the Haliwa in the Summer of 1978, the founders and members never mentioned the word "Saponi", instead calling their ancestry "Cherokee".
 In Cherokee Communities of the South, the only family of Saponi found among North Carolina was the Collins family (unrelated to the Haliwa).

 Activities

 The Haliwa-Saponi hosts an annual powwow on the third weekend in April on the dance grounds at the Haliwa-Saponi Tribal School.
 They launched it in 1965 to celebrate their state recognition.
 Originating on the Great Plains, the powwow "also builds on local and regional values, and ideas about tribe, community and race."
 Held the third weekend of April, the pow-wow is funded in part by ad sales, donations, corporate funding and gate receipts, in addition to grants from the North Carolina Arts Council.

 The tribe operates a cultural retention program for tribal citizens of all ages, held at the tribe's multi-purpose building.
 The program includes instruction in pottery, beadwork/regalia design and construction, dance/drum classes, and Haliwa-Saponi history, as well as day trips to culturally relevant locations.